jonathanhogg/flitter/docs/builtins.md

 are stable on their seed argument.
 There is no mechanism for generating true random numbers in **Flitter**.

-The pseudo-random streams can be indexed with a range vector to generate a vector of numbers, e.g.: `uniform(:some_seed)[..100]` will generate a 100-vector of uniformly distributed numbers.
-The streams are arbitrarily long and are unit-cost to call, so indexing the billionth number takes the same amount of time as the 0th.
-Unlike normal vectors, the streams also extend into negative indices (which actually wrap around to the end of the 64-bit unsigned integer index range).

 Pseudo-random streams may be bound to a name list in a `let` expression to pick off the first few values, e.g.: